mfojtik/jenkins-ci/README.md

    plugin.
 This job will leverage the OpenShift Jenkins plugin that will start a build of the Docker image which will contain 'sample-app'.

+3. Once the new Docker image for the `sample-app` is built, the `sample-app-stage` project will automatically deploy it into `stage` project and notify the QA team about availability for testing.

-3. When the Docker image is build successfully, you have to **manually promote** the build to be deployed to OpenShift.
+3. If the `sample-app` image pass the `stage` testing, you have to **manually promote** the `sample-app-build` build to be deployed to OpenShift.
 Since re-deploying the application replaces the existing running application, human intervention is needed confirm this step.

 4. Once the build is promoted, the `sample-app-deploy` job is started.
 This job will scale down the existing application deployment and redeploy it using the